WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 [tip] **Recommended:** If you're stuck on a particular step, visit the FAQs page—it has a comprehensive list of common errors, problems, and  their solutions. [/tip]

 Don't use an em dash as a bullet in a list.
-See [Lists]() for additional information.
+For more information, see [Lists](https://make.wordpress.org/docs/style-guide/formatting/lists/).
 Avoid using an em dash to indicate empty or unoccupied elements such as text fields, cells, and other values.

 ### Typing em dashes